 Boat alarm that is.
 The unusual title of this blog purposed to catch your attention will explain itself.
-To gain a better understanding of just how sensitive a manatee’s hearing can be, allow me to pose a couple of questions to you:
+These are the questions that can help you gain understanding of just how sensitive a manatee’s hearing can be:

 Where Are The Manatee’s Ears?

 These are common questions on our manatee tours.
-Unlike off shore dive and fishing tours where the Captain is up on the fly bridge or unable to speak because of a noisy motor, our manatee snorkel tours are conducted on a quiet pontoon boat that does not exceed idle speed.
+Unlike off shore dive and fishing tours where the Captain is up on the fly bridge or unable to speak because of a noisy motor, our manatee snorkel tours did a conduct on a quiet pontoon boat that does not exceed idle speed.

-For this reason, it’s easy to converse and our captains make every effort to encourage questions and provide you with an educational eco tour.
+For this reason, it’s easy to converse.
+Our captains make every effort to encourage questions and provide you with an educational eco tour.
 One of the most common curiosities is the manatee’s hearing acuity.

 How Do Their Ears Work?